brianwoo/udemy_master_go_programming/README.md

 ```

 **Empty Interface - an interface that can store any value**
-- it cannot use operations which take a concrete type as an arg to take an empty interface
+- if an operation takes a concrete type as an arg, it can't to take an empty interface (even though an empty interface can be any type)
 - To use an operation on a empty interface value, we need to use type assertion to convert the empty interface to a concrete type
 - Use empty interface only when it's necessary
 ```golang